milchinskiy/ward/docs/api_user_guide.md

 ## 2. Conventions used in this guide

 - `nil|string` means the function returns either `nil` or a Lua string.
-- “bytes string” means a Lua string whose contents are raw bytes (binary-safe).
+- "bytes string" means a Lua string whose contents are raw bytes (binary-safe).
 - Paths are typically accepted as strings (and in most ward.fs APIs also as ward.fs.path objects).
 - Most option tables are optional; when omitted, defaults apply.